-It’s normal to think of your cat like a family member or a sweet furry companion.
-However, understanding your cat’s behavior is actually much more complicated that simply regarding him as another friend.
-In reality, cats are very different from humans in terms of both biology and psychology—and this is particularly true when it comes to eating and diet.
+It's normal to think of your cat like a family member or a sweet furry companion.
+However, understanding your cat's behavior is actually much more complicated than simply regarding him as another friend.
+In reality, cats are very different from humans in terms of both biology and psychology — and this is particularly true when it comes to diet.

 We often think about giving our cats snacks that we call "cookies" or "treats."
 In the human mind, we probably conjure up images of fresh baked chocolate chip cookies or sugary wafers.
 In reality, however, cat treats (at least those you get from the store) don't taste sweet.
 Instead, they probably taste like meat or fish.
 This is not necessarily a preference thing, though cats do enjoy the taste of protein-y foods.
 In reality, it's because they actually lack the biological ability to taste sweetness.
 One more surprising fact: cats are the only mammal that we know of that cannot taste sweetness.

 Mammals experience the ability to taste thanks to the tiny bumps we call tastebuds on our tongues.
 These little buds are actually receptors. that can read proteins in the cells of foods, then send messages to the brain about the ingredients as they experience them.
 In humans, the taste of sweetness is picked up by a receptor that's comprised of two couple proteins, which are created by two genes: Tas1r2 an Tas1r4.